drpeppermrpib/test/README.md

 import signal
 import subprocess
 import struct
-from multiprocessing import Process, Queue, Value as mpValue, Lock as mpLock
+from multiprocessing import Process, Queue, Value as mpValue, Array as mpArray

 # ======================  diff_to_target ======================
 def diff_to_target(diff):